The iconic spiral-bound piano lessons notebook. Is there a piano student in all the world who can be found without one?

-As a teacher, I used notebooks for years, but in my effort to grow and manage the structure of lessons better, in 2009, I started making my own assignment sheets.
+As a teacher, I used notebooks for years, but in my effort to grow and manage the structure of lessons better I started making my own assignment sheets.
 I distinctly remember this as a period of intense growth and scrutiny of myself as a teacher as I was in the early stages of my graduate studies.

 During this time, I was trying to figure out how to be a piano teacher as opposed to a classroom music teacher.
 Although I had been teaching piano part-time for years, it felt like a whole new world as I learned about true piano pedagogy.
 I had no idea there was so much that should be incorporated into the lesson!